knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 And so, this *must* be *unique* across every article in the table.

 To *guarantee* that this is unique in the database, add `unique=true`.
-This option does only *one* simple thing: it tells Doctrine that it should create a unique *index* in the database for this column.
+This option does only *one* thing: it tells Doctrine that it should create a unique *index* in the database for this column.

-But of course, the database didn't just magically update to have this constraint.
+But of course, the database didn't just magically update to have this index.
 We need a migration.
 No problem!
 Find your terminal and do step 1: run:

 ```terminal
 php bin/console make:migration